The 3 Levels To A Warriors Mindset: Part 3

 - Tao Te Ching 15

 It is a valid question, isn't it?
-Most think of flow as a moving game, but when you think about waiting, observing and being in the moment, it goes beyond being mindful, present and free.
+Most consider flow to be a moving game, but when you think about waiting, observing, and being in the moment, it goes beyond being mindful, present, and free.
 It is about waiting for the right moment to act with rational action.

 It is the control of self in those moments that can give us the greatest reward.

-If you have ever seen a Kendo match before you can see and observe what I am speaking about.
-If you don't know what Kendo is, then you can watch a video here which explains the Bushido code a bit more.
-In Kendo, there is a principal of not only combat but also honoring yourself, your teachers, your life and even your way of being.
+If you have ever seen a kendo match before, you can see and observe what I am speaking about.
+If you don't know what Kendo is, then you can watch a video here that explains the Bushido code a bit more.
+In kendo, there is a principle of not only combat but also honoring yourself, your teachers, your life, and even your way of being.
 You wait for one single movement to decide how you will attack or defend.

 In many ways that describe Fu Do Shin in life.
-Humans have grown to be reactionary based on technology advances which are now a cornerstone of society.
-The constant stimulation brought into our minds, bodies, and environment, has introduced us into many angles of stress which we don't know how they will affect us.
+Humans have grown to be reactionary based on technological advances, which are now a cornerstone of society.
+The constant stimulation brought into our minds, bodies, and environment has introduced us to many angles of stress that we don't know how they will affect us.

 Today's challenge is simple.
 Wait a little longer before you speak, take action, or respond to a situation.
 Observe it and let it settle a little bit.
 While a quick response can save many at times, overreaction or hasty action can kill many and ruin your life beyond belief.